Azure/AppService/_posts/2024-04-23-Networking-compliance-improvements.md

 ## Permissions needed

 When modifying certain networking configurations, you need permissions on the linked resource.
 Examples of this is when joining a virtual network by setting the `virtualNetworkSubnetId` property you need _subnet/join/action_ permission on the subnet you are joining, or adding access restrictions rules with service endpoints enabled you need _subnet/joinViaServiceEndpoint/action_ permission on the subnet in addition to the permission to change the site itself.
 Whenever these configurations exist, they are currently revalidated on every update of the site, even if you are modifying something different.
-This is also something we have been working on improving and will slowly be changing the behavior to only validate the permission if the property changes.
+This is also something we are working on improving and will slowly be changing the behavior to only validate the permission if the property changes.

 ## Roadmap